Risvy/COVID-19-Automation-Software-All-In-One/README.md

 ![Risk_display](https://user-images.githubusercontent.com/58721247/145878731-9b12d45f-4220-4b66-a524-ef7856b13634.png)

-#### iv) New User Registration: By clicking New User a new user can register by giving all of his/her information and test information like which test method he/she want to test and time slot for his test.
+#### iv) COVID Test Registration: By clicking New User, patients can register for their COVID test, by giving relevent test information like which test method they want to apply and time slot for their test.
 ![new_user](https://user-images.githubusercontent.com/58721247/145880236-795e4ca5-583e-4bf1-9478-12b19b7ab2d7.png)

-#### v) Already Registered User: If a user already did a test by registering and again want to do a test then he/she don't need to register again.
-He/she can search his NID/Birth Certificate Number and  only need to give test method and time slot for slot by clicking Already Registered User option.
+#### v) Already Registered User: For testing COVID for the 2nd time, patients don't need to register again.
+They can search his NID/Birth Certificate Number and  only need to provide test method and time slot.
 ![already_registered](https://user-images.githubusercontent.com/58721247/145880606-c405e130-73bb-4324-98b6-36a85e4c5f6f.png)

 #### vi) International Travel Test: If a user want to go to foreign country he/she need to get the report within 48hours and need to give passport details.
-By clicking International Travel Test a user can request for his test report to come in 48hours.
-He need to register by giving all his/her information and test information.
+By clicking International Travel Test a user can request for his/her urgent test report.

 ![inter](https://user-images.githubusercontent.com/58721247/145881661-525d06f2-4a8b-4540-ba7a-ba414cdcb628.png)

 #### vii) Finding Report and Tracking Test History: A user who has done a test can see in which stage his report is now.
 There are some stages(On the way for collection,Sample Collected,Sent to Lab,Delivered).
-If his/her report is ready he/she can download it.
+Once the report is ready, he/she can download it.
 ![report](https://user-images.githubusercontent.com/58721247/145882747-5dd8c2ed-a41a-4f77-8b46-e1ff8c912b1e.png)
 ![report-track](https://user-images.githubusercontent.com/58721247/145882762-87ba343e-65cc-40b0-bad8-0ce81a8ab7f6.png)

 #### viii) Admin Login and Dashboard: Admin can login using password and username.
-After login he will see a dashboard where the notification bell shows how many new test request is submitted and the test request on the top are for international travel test.
-So from notification bar he can direct assign this sample to any employee.
+After login, he will see a dashboard where the notification bell shows how many new test request is submitted.
+Urgent test request are on the top for international travel test.
+So from notification bar he can directly assign patients' sample to a employee.
 From dashboard he can also see total test,how many test are assigned, on the way for collection, sample collected, sent to lab, delivered, total registered patients, total international test requests.
+Details are shown in the video tutorial.

 ![dashboard](https://user-images.githubusercontent.com/58721247/145926826-0cc801f5-2872-4f66-b33b-e5af7c0d33c6.png)

-#### ix) Take Action By Admin: If a admin want to change the current report status of a user's report he/she can use the Take Action button and select in which stage the sample is now and give a remark.
-If he/she is changing the status into Delivered then only he/she need to submit the pdf of user's report.
-Also the test tracking history can also be seen in a user's profile page.
+#### ix) Take Action By Admin: If the admin wants to change the current report status of a user's report he/she can use the 'Take Action' button and select in which stage the sample is now and give a remark.
+When delivered, admin will submit a pdf file of user's report.
+Also the test tracking history can also be seen in from user's 'Find report' option.
 ![delivered](https://user-images.githubusercontent.com/58721247/145927115-900a770a-06ef-40f2-91be-7cabf734eb42.png)

-#### x) Adding and Managing Employee: A admin can add a employee's information(id, name, mobile number) and also can update and delete their information.
-For asssigning a test request to a employee it is important to add employee.
+#### x) Adding and Managing Employee: Admin can add a employee's information (id, name, mobile number) and also can update and delete their information.
+For asssigning any test request to the employee it is important to add some employees first.
 ![assign](https://user-images.githubusercontent.com/58721247/145927478-42f28650-a811-4050-a1a1-05acf4d72019.png)

 #### xi)Vaccine Authenticity: This feature has many sub-feature.